Privacy Information & Legal Disclaimers

 - Protect our business, services, customers, and websites, prevent fraud, and comply with legal requirements.

-We may disclose this information to third parties for business purposes.
+We do not disclose this information to third parties without your consent except when the disclosure is for a business purpose as permitted by law.
 These companies must also maintain the privacy of your personal data.
 For example, we may disclose your information to:

 - Service providers.